Kuanhao-Chao/splam/docs/source/content/generalization.rst

 Key findings
 +++++++++++++++++++++++++

 We find that Splam is able to quickly and accurately classify positive and negative samples, even in species as distant as plants (*Arabidopsis thaliana*).
-For the positive samples, Splam correctly classified the vast majority with a high score, whereas SpliceAI struggled more, particularly with *Arabidopsis* (:numref:`generalization-score-dist`).
+For the positive samples, Splam correctly classified the vast majority with a high score, whereas SpliceAI struggled more, particularly with *Arabidopsis*.
+Moreover, we find that Splam is decisive, with medians values for all three species at 1.0, while SpliceAI's distribution is more evenly spread (:numref:`generalization-score-dist`).

 .. _generalization-score-dist:
 .. figure::  ../_images/generalization_pos_score_dist.png